wangziqi2013/wangziqi2013.github.io/_posts/2019-03-03-log-structured-mem-for-dram-based-storage.markdown

 has not been collected when a tombstone record is scanned, the tombstone record will not be marked as stale, and will be copied to the new segment.

+The paper also points out that a dilemma between memory utilization and available bandwidth prevents the simple scheme described above from working well.
+If the system is to maintain high utilization of memory, then for each segment collected, on average, only a small fraction of stale objects will be truly freed.
+That is to say, the majority part of the segment to be cleaned will be copied to the new segment, which can easily become a bottleneck given that all segment creation must be reflected to the disk.